Programs for Troubled Teens From Maine

 Growing up is hard.
 For many Maine families, their daughter’s transition into a teenager can best be described as “walking on eggshells”.
 In the blink of an eye, a girl can shift from being a happy child into someone that may be impossible to recognize.
 These early years are significant in defining a girls’ adult personality, so it’s important for parents to step in to ensure a healthy future as waiting for her to grow out of this “phase” doesn’t always work.
 Programs for troubled teens can help families support their daughter through this difficult period.

-At Asheville Academy for Girls, we emphasize the importance of family involvement.
-As a program for troubled teens, Asheville Academy for Girls helps families reconnect and establish a foundation for years of communication and support, even when families believe their relationship is broken beyond repair.
+At Asheville Academy, we emphasize the importance of family involvement.
+As a program for troubled teens, Asheville Academy helps families reconnect and establish a foundation for years of communication and support, even when families believe their relationship is broken beyond repair.
 Maine parents work closely with our experienced professionals to help their daughter overcome challenges she faces during puberty.

 We Can Help Your Daughter Heal